vaib-dev/Courses/C-09-bootstrap/02-content section.md

 ### Here are our guidelines and reasons for choosing what to override in Reboot

-- Update some browser default values to use rems instead of ems for scalable component spacing.
+- Update some browser default values to use rems(provides a way to specify lengths as fractions of the root element's font size) instead of ems(provides a way to specify lengths as fractions of the parent element's font size) for scalable component spacing.
 - Avoid margin-top.
 Vertical margins can collapse, yielding unexpected results.
 More importantly though, a single direction of margin is a simpler mental model.
 - For easier scaling across device sizes, block elements should use rems for margins.
 - Keep declarations of font-related properties to a minimum, using inherit whenever possible.